 November 27, 2023 — the date the pharmaceutical industry has had its sights on since the U.S. Drug Supply Chain Security Act (DSCSA) was enacted eight years ago.
-With only two years until the deadline, we thought it was a good time to recap what’s in store for DSCSA 2023 serialization.
+With only two years until the deadline, we thought it was a good time to recap what’s in store for DSCSA serialization.

-The DSCSA Timeline
+The DSCSA timeline

-As our timeline shows, November 27, 2023, will be the 10th anniversary of the DSCSA.
+November 27, 2023, will be the 10th anniversary of the DSCSA.
 Per Section 582(g)(1) of the DSCSA (Title II of the Drug Quality and Security Act), “On the date that is 10 years after the date of enactment of the Drug Supply Chain Security Act … interoperable, electronic tracing of product at the package level requirements shall go into effect.”
 In other words, DSCSA 2023 serialization.

-DSCSA 2023 serialization: recent developments
+DSCSA serialization: recent developments

 No more delays.
 On August 9, 2021, the FDA signaled that the DSCSA 2023 deadline for interoperability would not change.
 Leigh Verbois, the director of the FDA’s Office of Drug Security, Integrity, and Response, made the comments during a webinar hosted by the Healthcare Distribution Alliance (HDA).